 We are proud to be an organisation that teaches splinting routinely to our students:

-They are easy to improvises and can reduce pain dramatically.
+They are easy to improvise and can reduce pain dramatically.
 They save unnecessary 999 calls.
 First aiders shouldn’t be frightened of them.

-At Marlin we constantly look at what we teach and why we teach it.
+At ILFA we constantly look at what we teach and why we teach it.